rednafi/digressions/_posts/python/2020-04-13-python-pathlib.md

   <img src="https://docs.python.org/3/_images/pathlib-inheritance.png">
 </p>

 Unless you are doing cross platform path manipulation, most of the time you'll be working with the concrete `Path` object.
-So we'll focus on the methods and properties of `Path` class only.
+So I'll focus on the methods and properties of `Path` class only.

 ### Operators